Effective Generation of Closed-form Soliton Solutions of the Continuous Classical Heisenberg Ferromagnet Equation

 Finally, bearing in mind the connection illustrated in \cite{IaDuBoMoChHoAk2014} between low-dimensional magnetic-droplet solitons and current experiments on the magnetization dynamics in ferromagnetic nanowires, the results of the present paper are noteworthy in view of the potential applications in nanomagnetism and spintronics.

-\subsection{Acknowledgments}
+\section{Acknowledgments}

-This research has been partially supported by the University of Cagliari and the Regione Autonoma Sardegna in the framework of the "Visiting Professor Call 2015", which made possible the stay of MS at the Department of Mathematics and Computer Science of the University of Cagliari during the Spring Semester 2015, and by GNFM-INdAM (Gruppo Nazionale per la Fisica Matematica, National Group for Mathematical Physics -- Istituto Nazionale di Alta Matematica, National Institute of Advanced Mathematics).
+This research has been partially supported by the University of Cagliari and the Regione Autonoma Sardegna in the framework of the ``Visiting Professor Call 2015'', which made possible the stay of MS at the Department of Mathematics and Computer Science of the University of Cagliari during the Spring Semester 2015, and by GNFM-INdAM (Gruppo Nazionale per la Fisica Matematica, National Group for Mathematical Physics -- Istituto Nazionale di Alta Matematica, National Institute of Advanced Mathematics).
 MS wishes to express his gratitude for the hospitality of the Department of Mathematics and Computer Science of the University of Cagliari, where part of this article has been written.
 MS wishes also to thank Northumbria University for allowing him to undertake the said visiting programme abroad.

 FV wishes to express her gratitude for the hospitality of the Department of Mathematics and Information Sciences of Northumbria University during her visit in February 2016.